 Getting the pH exactly right isn’t nearly as important as checking regularly and making sure it stays within these ranges.

 For those growers lucky enough to know other cannabis growers in real life, getting plants is usually pretty simple.
 Many cannabis collectives and dispensaries will happily sell you clones though they tend to be a little less liberal when it comes to selling seeds.
 A great advantage of purchasing clones or seeds from a trusted source is that you know you can trust the genetics you are receiving.

 Yet many people do not know any other growers in real life.
-For these soon-to-be growers, the best option is to purchase cannabis seeds online from a breeder or seed bank.
+For these soon-to-be growers, the best option may be to purchase cannabis seeds online from a breeder or seed bank.

-Surprising Fact: No one in the US has ever gone to jail or prison from simply ordering cannabis seeds online.
+Surprising Fact: No one in the US has ever gone to jail or prison from simply ordering cannabis seeds online from overseas.